syedmohsinbukhari/how-to-dockerise-ml/README.md

 ### What is a container?

-A container is an environment that
+A container is an environment that contains LIBS+BINS that are deemed necessary by the developers for running an application.

+### What is an image?

+An image is a set of LIBS+BINS that are put into a container for running an app.